March 5, 2014 8:00 pm

 Wherever you are able to talk about it, however, it's imperative that you have many open and loving conversations about sex where you take what that other person says at face value.
 In other words, don't see your partner's sex life through your eyes.
 If she tells you, “I need dinner and a date before I really feel like the sex is about me,” believe her.
 And if he says, “I don't feel like making love when you've just spent the last 20 minutes telling me how I can be better in this relationship,” believe him.
 Many couples get frustrated in the therapy process because they report that they've repeatedly told their partner certain things over the years but, because their partners didn't feel the same way, they were never taken seriously.

-Are you having issues in your sex life?
+Better sex: Are you having issues in your sex life?
 How can we help?
 Please comment below.

 Check Out Our Video: How To Regain the Love, Rekindle Passion and Save Your Marriage